Skip to content

 Step away from charts regularly.
 Overtrading and screen fatigue lead to poor decisions.
 The best trade is often no trade at all.

-Remember: The goal isn't to never make mistakes — it's to make them small, survivable, and educational.
-Every successful trader has a history of losses.
-The difference is discipline.
+Remember: The goal isn't to never make mistakes β€” it's to make them small, survivable, and educational.
+Every successful trader has a history of losses, mistakes, and setbacks β€” what sets them apart is the discipline to learn from each one.

 Frequently Asked Questions